Deepti-Saxena09/Coding-assignment-TestVagrant/README.md

 # Coding-assignment-TestVagrant
-The repository contains the JAVA Code for the below-mentioned scenario.
+This repository contains the JAVA Code for the below-mentioned scenario.

 # Scenario:
 Ram a software engineer faces an unexpected challenge.
 During the Covid19